Chapter 1: Not ready to accept

 It was a fine mess he had found himself in.

-Gohan Son, age 11 and currently the strongest hope in survival the Earth and the universe in general had, was trapped in a lethal standstill.
+Gohan Son, age 11 and currently the strongest hope of survival the Earth and the universe in general had, was trapped in a lethal standstill.
 His left arm was all but useless, hanging lifelessly by his side after he had leaped in to intercept a ki beam that would have killed one of his friends.
-Not that Vegeta, the prince of all Saiyans, considered himself as anybody's friend; it was the principal of the thing.
+Not that Vegeta, the prince of all Saiyans, considered himself as anybody's friend; it was the principle of the thing.

 The half-Saiyan's other arm was extended forward, his hand pouring absurd amounts of life energy into an attack that would later be dubbed a one-handed KameHameHa.
 On the other side of the giant blast stood the current bane of the universe, the bio-android Cell.
-The green-skinned menace had run out of petty taunts for some time now and was very busy channeling an equal but opposite amount of energy from his side.
+The green-skinned menace had run out of petty taunts for some time now and was very busy channelling an equal but opposite amount of energy from his side.

 None of the opponents had any illusions about what would happen to the loser of this reverse game of tug.
 They had been at it for some time now, after all, and the amount of energy suspended between them was greater than both, enough to disrupt the sun itself.
 Cell had no hope to regenerate from complete disintegration, Gohan's Super Saiyan 2 powers would be snuffed like a candle in a hurricane and none of them would have time to evade.
 The clash of attacks was so close to the combatants, not even Instant Transmission would work.